syncfusion-content/windowsforms-docs/WindowsForms/QTP/Overview.md

 ## Documentation

-Syncfusion provides the following documentation segments which cover all the necessary information pertaining to Essential QuickTest Professional.
+Syncfusion provides the following documentation segments that covers all the necessary information pertaining to Essential QuickTest Professional.